Advanced User Security Mapping™ for Oracle WebCenter Content (UCM)

 “When we used the basic integration on our network of about 15,000 users, we had around 65,000 LDAP groups.
 By mapping user attributes from LDAP to [Oracle WebCenter Content], we were able to get our [Oracle WebCenter Content] Security Groups to about 12!
 Besides a much simpler account structure, our network performance has improved dramatically.”

 - Terry Leach

 Advanced User Security Mapping (AUSM) bridges the gap between Oracle WebCenter Content (UCM) security and your enterprise security model.
-It is the only out-of-the-box, supported solution to integrate Oracle WebCenter Content with 3rd party single sign-on products.
 It also extends the core Oracle WebCenter Content LDAP/AD integration to interpret additional directory information including user attributes, organizational units, and group membership to define access to content.
 Benefits of Advanced User Security Mapping:

 - Synchronization-- automatically pre-populates the Oracle WebCenter Content system with users, versus waiting for each user to manually log-in to the system before adding them to workflows, aliases, etc.

-- Performance-- drastically improves network performance through a simplified LDAP or AD structure, or the ability to use single sign-on without connecting to LDAP.
+- Performance-- drastically improves network performance through a simplified LDAP or AD structure.

 - Flexibility-- the intuitive "rules engine" extends the basic LDAP/AD integration, allowing administrators to assign user permission from complex rules based on directory information.
 Permissions can be both granted and denied.
 Users can now be assigned to aliases for workflows and collaboration manager automatically based on directory information.